ShermanSteinke/STAT601/README.md

 # STAT601
-UW Madison STAT 601 section2 group3 project \n
+UW Madison STAT 601 section2 group3 project.
-view master branch to see the codes and data
+View master branch to see the codes and data